18F/content-guide-uswds/_pages/content-types/index.md

 sticky_sidenav: true
 ---

-This section provides guidance on specific types of content.
-Create forms that are easy to use.
-Write headings and titles that make your content more discoverable.
-Use images effectively.
-We offer considerations to keep in mind if you develop a content guide, write technical content, refer to trademarks, or create new domains and URLs.
+Sometimes you’re writing specific kinds of content and need help for that particular situation.
+In this section, we provide tips for how to build forms that are easy to use.
+How to write headings and titles that make your content more discoverable.
+How to use images effectively.
+We offer some considerations you may want to keep in mind if you undertake even more specialized work like developing a content guide, writing technical content, referring to trademarks, or creating new domains and URLs.